UD-CISC275-S22/cis-scheduler-team-14/DATAMODEL.md

 List of Semesters as top level data object???
   - Semester panel will be updated by using .map to display the list of semesters

+Concentration Object
+  - name: string //Name of concentration
+  - requiredCourses: list of Class Objects //Courses that are required for the concentration

 SEMESTER PANEL
   - Creates new semester objects
   - Allows user to put class objects into the classes list in the semester object